pinga-lab/website/thesis/melo-msc.md

 depth location estimates in our method.
 When applied to synthetic data, our method yielded good performances even when the study area does not cover entirely the anomalies.
-A test on real data over intrusions in the Goiás Alkaline Province, Brazil, retrieved sphere-like sources suggesting three- dimensional bodies.
+A test on real data over intrusions in the Goiás Alkaline Province, Brazil, retrieved sphere-like sources suggesting three-dimensional bodies.